 Repeat this procedure for several frequencies.
-Be sure to cover the three primary cases: $f < < f_o$, $f = f_o$, and $f >> f_o$.
+Be sure to cover the three primary cases: $f << f_o$, $f = f_o$, and $f >> f_o$.
 It works best to begin at lower frequencies and steadily increase.
 You should be taking more data points when closer to the resonant frequency.

-Figure 13: Comparison of the resonance peaks of two trials: low damping (b=0.44, m=0.273 kg, predicted $\omega 0=6.93$ rad/sec, measured peak 6.64 rad/sec) and high damping (b=4.04, m=1.273, predicted $\omega 0=3.21$ rad/sec, measured peak 3.18 rad/sec).
-Note that increased dampening increases the width of the resonance peak.
-Extra mass was added to high dampening to make the change in amplitude more visible (at low mass average amplitude is higher, but overall change is less).
+Figure 13: Comparison of the resonance peaks of two trials: low mass, low dampening (b=0.44, m=0.273 kg, predicted ω 0=6.93 rad/sec, measured peak 6.64 rad/sec) and high mass, high damping (b=4.04, m=1.273, predicted ω 0=3.21 rad/sec, measured peak 3.18 rad/sec).

 This is one of the rare labs where phase relation between the drive/oscillator at resonance can be made obvious.
 Having points far from resonance is important in order to observe the full zero-to pi swing.
+For measuring phase use a photogate to measure the rotating arm when it is horizontal at its furthest from the cart.
+At zero phase this should correspond to the point when the cart is the furthest from the motion sensor.
+Compare the time the gate closes (average value of the gate states) to the time when the cart position is at its maximum.
+This is the phase in time.
+To get it into radians: